OneTravel - Book cheap flights, hotels and cars!

 Image via Pima Air & Space Museum

-150 planes inside, 150 planes outside, over 80 acres of land – The Pima Air & Space Museum, in Tucson, Arizona is the largest non-government funded aviation museum in America.
-If you’re a fan of World War history, the museum encompasses five indoor exhibits, two of which are entirely dedicated to WWII.
-Another exhibit that’s sure to bring a tear to aviation nuts worldwide is the “Aircraft Boneyard,” which the museum offers an exclusive (air-conditioned) bus and tram tours through.
-The bone yard stretches 2,600 acres and holds the remains of more than 4,000 aircraft!
-Be sure not to lose the tour guide on this one.
-Admission prices range from between $10 and $20, but children under 5 years old get in for free!
+With 150 planes inside, 150 planes outside, and over 80 acres of land, the Pima Air & Space Museum, in Tucson, Arizona is the largest non-government funded aviation museum in America.
+If you’re a fan of World War II history, the museum encompasses five indoor exhibits, two of which are entirely dedicated to WWII.
+Another exhibit that’s sure to bring a tear to aviation nuts worldwide is the “Aircraft Boneyard,” which the museum offers air-conditioned bus and tram tours through.
+The bone yard stretches 2,600 acres and holds the remains of more than 4,000 aircraft.
+Admission prices range from between $10 and $20, but children under 5 years old get in for free.

 aviation-museum